vsharan07/vsharan07.github.io/about.md

 permalink: /about/
 ---

-High School student interested in engineering, Debate, geography, and more.
+Hi!
+I'm Vedant Sharan, A Senior at Miami Palmetto Senior High School in Pinecrest Florida.
+I used to live in South Dakota and the Bay Area.
+Academically, I am interested in robotics, debate, geography, and more.
+I also love to hike and play video games with my friends.